A new online video platform for sports enthusiasts.

 Interactive Things: Christoph Schmid (Design Lead), Jan Wächter (Senior Interaction Designer).

-Data visulalization and UX
+UX, Data visulalization

 Interactive Things was asked to support the product strategy and product design of a new video platform for Swiss sports enthusiasts.
 The online service is provided by UPC and acts as a companion to their new television channel MySports.